 Break-even point: Once you know how much less interest you’re paying each month, then you can calculate your break-even point.
 If you’re saving $200 a month in interest and have $15,000 in closing costs, it will take you 75 months, or just over six years, to break even.
 Once you know your break-even point, then it’s easier to determine if you plan on keeping your home long enough to justify the cost of a refinance.

-Will the refinance help you achieve your financial goals?
+2. Will the refinance help you achieve your financial goals?

+When you’re thinking about refinancing, take a step back to reassess your broader goals for your life and your finances.
 Whether or not a refinance makes sense for you depends on what you’re trying to accomplish.
 Here are some common refinance goals, and how to consider whether they make sense for you:

 Pay off a mortgage sooner: For homeowners who desperately want to pay off their 30-year mortgage, it can make sense to refinance to a shorter-term loan.
 With a 15-year refinance, you’ll get a lower interest rate and pay much less in total interest, but you’ll be committing to a larger monthly payment.